dj1ch/minigotchi/README.md

-## Potential support for the raspberry pi pico returning back soon
+## Support for both the raspberry pi pico and the esp8266
 #### See the _To do_ section
 # minigotchi
 ###